military-strategies-and-tactics

 Logistics and Horse-Centric Mobility

-Mobility was the backbone of the Mongol trap.
+Mobility was the backbone of every Mongol trap.
 A standard European army was tied to its supply lines, dependent on roads and heavy wagons.
 The Mongol army had no such constraints.
-The warriors lived off the land and their horses.
-They drank mares' milk (kumis) and ate dried meat or blood.
-Their horses were hardy steppe ponies that could forage for food even in winter, digging through snow for grass.
+Warriors lived off the land and their horses, drinking mares’ milk (kumis) and eating dried meat or blood.
+Their horses were hardy steppe ponies that could forage even in winter, digging through snow for grass.
+Each warrior typically traveled with a string of three to four horses, rotating mounts to cover incredible distances—up to 100 miles per day.
+This allowed them to set up ambushes far from expected locations or to sustain a feigned retreat for days without tiring their mounts.

-Each Mongol warrior typically traveled with a string of three to four horses.
-This allowed them to cover incredible distances—up to 100 miles per day—to set up an ambush or to perform a sustained feigned retreat without tiring their mounts.
 This logistical freedom meant they could appear where the enemy least expected them.
-They could cross mountain ranges thought to be impassable, or traverse deserts without supply depots.
-An enemy commander could never be sure where the "invisible" Mongol army was, creating a constant atmosphere of threat and anxiety.
-This logistical reach was the foundation upon which the greatest ambushes in history were built.
+They crossed mountain ranges thought to be impassable, traversed deserts without supply depots, and moved entire armies in complete silence at night.
+An enemy commander could never be sure where the “invisible” Mongol army was, creating a constant atmosphere of threat and anxiety.
+This mobility was the foundation upon which the greatest ambushes in history were built.

 Case Studies: The Ambush in Action